 On the other hand, the West Indies and, again, the Greater Antilles in particular, have certain niches filled by the same species throughout the islands.
 This happens, for example, with the bananaquit, Coereba flaveola, found almost through the entire Caribbean region.

 Where the species is not the same as elsewhere, the niche might be occupied by an - often unrelated - ecological equivalent.
 This phenomenon somewhat parallels that of the ecomorphs of the Anolis lizards, discussed in their section.
 Regarding birds, the island of Jamaica, with the most endemic species, the most recently evolved avifauna, and the highest Central American influence of all the Antilles, is the one that serves best to demonstrate the case, since many of its avian species are unrelated to those of the other Greater Antilles.
 For example, the ecological niche for a large frugivorous pigeons in the mesic forests of Cuba, Hispaniola, and Puerto Rico is filled by the scaly-naped pigeon, Patagioenas squamosa.
 In Jamaica, that species is ecologically substituted by the unrelated P. caribaea.
-The white-chinned thrush, Turdus aurantius, fills the semi-terrestrial muscicapid niche in Jamaica, while the unrelated red-legged thrush, T. plumbeus, does the same in the other three islands.
-The niche for a forest oriole filled in the Bahamas, Cuba, Hispaniola and Puerto Rico by the three closely Icterus northropi, I. melanopsis, I. dominicensis, and I. portoricensis, is occupied in Jamaica by the unrelated I. leucopteryx.
+The white-chinned thrush, Turdus aurantius, fills the semi-terrestrial thrush niche in Jamaica, while the unrelated red-legged thrush, T. plumbeus, does the same in the other three Greater Antillean islands.
+The niche for a forest oriole filled in The Bahamas, Cuba, Hispaniola and Puerto Rico by the superspecies composed of Icterus northropi, I. melanopsis, I. dominicensis, and I. portoricensis, is occupied in Jamaica by the unrelated I. leucopteryx.

 Notice that belonging in the same guild means that such birds have similar diets and habits, not that they are necessarily related.
 In other words, what unites birds within the same guild is not systematic relationship but the general ecological niche they fill as a function of the kind of prey they feed upon.

 On the other hand, some islands have specialized birds that occupy a niche or sub-niche, while the same is empty in nearby islands that have it in plenty (in other words, in these cases lack of habitat does not seem to be the reason for the bird's absence from an island).
 The Semper's warbler, Leucopeza semperi, is a Saint Lucian terrestrial paruline that does not have an ecological equivalent anywhere else in the West Indies.
 The Cuban pigmy owl, Glaucidium siju, has its niche occupied nowhere else in the Caribbean.
 The Antillean piculet, Nesoctites micromegas, of Hispaniola, is the only dwarf woodpecker in the West Indies.
-The Puerto Rican tanager, Nesospingus speculiferus, is the only exclusively montane thraupid in the Caribbean islands.
+The Puerto Rican tanager, Nesospingus speculiferus, is the only exclusively montane frugivore in the Caribbean islands

 Although rain forests are unequaled in their biodiversity, many xeric forests in the Antilles are actually richer in bird-life than their mesic and hydric counterparts.
 Moreover, many West Indian birds are very versatile in their habitat requirements in the absence of competitor species (a phenomenon called "ecological release") living in many kinds of vegetative associations.
 Birds that in the Greater Antilles almost exclusively inhabit xeric or coastal areas (like elaenias, yellow warblers, and some hummingbirds) will in the Lesser Antilles range widely into montane rain forests, due to the absence of competitors that would seclude them into the drier regions, in the larger islands.